oschwengers/tadrep/README.md

 ## Characterize

-All plasmids are characterized by following features:
+All reference plasmids are characterized by following features:

 - Length
-- GC - content
+- GC content
 - Incompatibility types
 - Coding sequences

-This module provides means to copy reference databases from different folders and to import incompatibility types downloaded by [tadrep setup](#setup).

 If you downloaded a reference database this is the step to start with.